 Preheat a cast-iron pan over med-low heat for 5 minutes.

-Turn the dough out onto the counter dusted heavily with the oat flour.
+Turn the dough out onto the counter dusted heavily with the remaining ground oats.
 Dust the dough with more oat flour and knead it gently 5 or 6 times.
-Then, being careful not to overwork the dough, gently pat it into a round disc about ½” thick.
+Then, being careful not to overwork the dough, gently pat into a round disc about ½” thick.

 Serve warm, preferably with butter and honey/jam.
 Jocasta may have preferred hers plain, but that’s no reason for us not to enjoy ours at their new-world best, aye?

-- To clean your coffee grinder, run 3 tablespoons of rice through it for 30 seconds.
+- I keep a second coffee grinder to grind small batches of grains and whole spices.
+To clean it in between grindings, run 3 tablespoons of rice through it for 30 seconds.
 Discard the rice and admire your shiny, clean grinder…

 - Use a small plate as a template and cut around it if you’re having trouble getting a perfect round freehand.

 - These bannocks will keep for days, but by no means do they improve with age.
 They’re really best hot off the pan.
 Unless you’re serving them to a crowd at this month’s meeting of your Outlander Book Club, I suggest forming the dough into 6 or 8 small discs and refrigerating or freezing those you won’t eat right away.
 Wrapped well, bannock dough will keep for 2 days in the fridge and 2 weeks in the freezer.
 Defrost on the counter before cooking.